HannaStselmashok/snowflake_dbt/README.md

 Data source - http://insideairbnb.com/

 ## Connecting dbt to Snowflake
-1. Created a new SQL Worksheet in Snowflake
+1. Create a new SQL Worksheet in Snowflake
-2. Executed SQL: created dbt user, database and schema, set up permissions.
+2. Execute SQL: created dbt user, database and schema, set up permissions.
 ```sql {#snowflake_setup}
 -- Use an admin role
 USE ROLE ACCOUNTADMIN;